 The city twisted the arms of other towns to agree on a new county courthouse.
 They used local tax revenue to build a luxe firehouse and city hall/library as well as taking the first steps toward installing a sewer system.
 (Sure, it would dump everything into Santa Rosa Creek at the west side of Fourth street, but hey, baby steps still count.)1

 Private investors also raced to build.
 The most expensive of these projects was the Athenaeum, which was the second largest theater in the state.
-Most of the original wooden stores along Fourth street were torn down and replaced by new brick buildings.
+Most of the original wooden stores along Fourth street were torn down and replaced by new two and three story brick buildings.

 But that money was not particularly well spent.
 They went on the cheap for the sewer system, which was ridiculously undersized and became a stinking problem in just a few years.
 The pretty courthouse was so poorly constructed there were safety issues (article to follow shortly).
 No one questioned why Santa Rosa needed a theater big enough to hold half the town and as a result the place was rarely filled.
 And because everything mentioned here (except the sewer) was made out of bricks held together with weak mortar, all of it would tumble down in the 1906 earthquake.